Eomar21/geo-position-viewer/README.md

 # Geo-Position-Viewer
-A test project for viewing a geographical position and an average position.
+A test project for viewing a geographical position (at high interval and at 2 seconds interval) and an average position.

+# GeoPositionViewer.App
+## Overview
+GeoPositionViewer.App is a WPF application designed to display position information.
+The application shows:

+- Raw Position: Displays the actual position data at a high interval (100 ms) along with a timestamp.
+- Current Position: Displays the actual position data every two seconds along with a timestamp.
+- Average Position: Shows the calculated average position and the count of positions since the application started.
+The application follows the MVVM architecture and SOLID principles.
+It includes a position simulator service that generates a fake position near the Fugro Nootdorp office with a ±5 meter accuracy.

+Getting Started
+To run the application, open the GeoPositionViewer.App is the starting point, build the solution in Visual Studio and run the GeoPositionViewer.App.

-# Requirment Criteria for this task
+# Requirment Criteria that was used to do this task

 The application is getting frequently a geographic position.
 You have to calculate the average position and display it in UI.
 Moreover, the application should also display the current position, not more frequently than every 2 seconds.
 Please make the UI intuitive and descriptive as much as possible.